tordskanke/MonteCarlo.jl/README.md

 To do
 - Lennard-Jones and Coulomb interactions
-- Implicit solvent (enters the model with its permittivity)
+- Implicit solvent (enters the model through its permittivity)
 - Configurational bias Monte Carlo
 - Much more...